The Wine Trail

 Day at leisure – take a morning dip in the Mediterranean at the blue flag beach at Marina di Cottone in Fiumefreddo (15km).
 Later, drive up to the pretty hilltop town of Taormina for lunch.
 Stroll through the town’s ancient main street with its many shops and boutiques and pause at one of the many piazzas for a fabulous view of Mount Etna, Europe's highest volcano (3320m).

-Day at leisure – time to relax by the pool.
-Alternatively, why not book a cooking course led by the hotel’s chef.
-In the afternoon, visit La Planeta familly cellars and oil mills for tastings and lunch.
-Later, head to Menfi to sunbathe on its 10km stretch of sandy beach or do some last minute shopping.
+Day at leisure – Visit La Planeta family cellars and oil mills for tastings and lunch (payable locally), or head to Menfi to sunbathe on its 10km stretch of sandy beach.

-After breakfast, drive to Palermo airport for your return flight to the UK.
+After breakfast, drive to Palermo airport for your return flight home.

 *Price based on two-sharing.